JuniperPhoton/FlipperControlUWP/README.md

                   </local:FlipperControl.Views>
               </local:FlipperControl>

-FlipperControlTest proj has demenstrate how to use this control.
+FlipperControlTest proj has demenstrated how to use this control.

 There are a few properties that control the behavior: